 Make sure you tick the relevant box on the UCAS form so we are aware of your status right from the start.

-Before you even officially join Middlesex, we are here to support you with the transition from sixth form/college to higher education including advice and guidance on:
+During these unprecedented times, and before you even officially join Middlesex, we are still here to support you with the transition from sixth form/college to higher education.
+We can offer advice and guidance on:

-As well as advice and guidance on our website on how to apply, you will also be able to get in touch with your named contact, Zee Mohammed who will guide you throughout the entire pre-entry and application process.
+As well as advice and guidance on our how to apply, you can chat directly with your named contact, Zee Mohammed, or send her an email.

 For further information on pre-entry support, please contact: